 - Energy, Environment and Transnational Issues provides for a focus on topics that transcend national boundaries and emphasizes interdisciplinary areas to include energy, climate, environment, demography, development, health, among other subjects.

-- South Asia concentration offers candidates the opportunity to supplement their study of East Asia with a three-course concentration on the society, politics, economics, culture, and history of South Asia.
+- South Asia: a three-course concentration on the society, politics, economics, culture, and history of South Asia.

-- Southeast Asia concentration offers candidates the opportunity to supplement their study of East Asia with a three-course concentration on the society, politics, economics, culture, and history of Southeast Asia.
+- Southeast Asia: a three-course concentration on the society, politics, economics, culture, and history of Southeast Asia.